Killol14/Namaste-India/README.md

 Pspective visitors

-I created this website for families and potential visitors to the park, as I couldn’t find a website that contained both, park information and images in one easy to use and navigate website.
+I created this website for families and potential visitors and first Time Travelling to TheIndia, as I couldn’t find a website that contained the information for the firsttime Travelling to india and wants know before travelling to the India.

-I believe visitors would like to see the events happening at the park, as well as where are the restaurants, entrances, car park and playgrounds are located.

-I also believe that visitors who wish to ask more questions about the park and the amenities can do so, as I have created a contact form to submit with any questions.
+I also believe that visitors who wish to ask more questions about the India befor they travel as I have created a contact form to submit with any questions and also I have created a Package Guide form where they can find out estimated price for travelling to India.

 ## Wireframes